Back to School Specials. Shop Now

 Key Features

-• 10kg pack terracotta clay
+• 10kg pack of terracotta clay

-• 16 mesh hand building body
+• 16 mesh hand-building body

-• Comes in a moisture sealed bag
+• Comes in a moisture-sealed bag

-• Smooth enough for throwing and ideal for general hand building purposes such as modelling, sculpture busts, decorations, or making garden and outdoor ornaments.
+• Suitable for modelling, sculpture busts, decorations, garden and outdoor ornaments

-• Bisque fire at 1000°C, or 1100°C to produce a deeper orange colour.
+• Bisque fire at 1000°C or 1100°C for a deeper orange tone

-• Use with earthenware glazes.
+• Use with earthenware glazes

 Additional Information